nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 This form should support the "top ~~~three~~~ four" popular browsers including Chrome, Firefox, Edge, and the last few major versions of IE.

 If you run across issues running this form in a specific browser, use the [Discussions](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form/discussions/11) page to bring up the issue.

+Keep track of what is going on with development in the [GitHub Issues](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form/issues) page, where you will find bugs, enhancements requests, and so-on.

 Wanted: *Your help and input developing this form!* Contact K7RMZ at ARRL dot NET with a message about your interest(s) and a link to your Github profile.
 Be sure to include the name of this repository in the subject line.